programminghistorian/jekyll/lessons/counting-frequencies.md

 To follow along with future lessons it is important that you have the right files and programs in your "programming-historian" directory.
-At the end of each chapter you can download the "programming-historian" zip file to make sure you have the correct code.
+At the end of each lesson in this series you can download the "programming-historian" zip file to make sure you have the correct code.

--   programming-historian-3 ([zip][])
+-   programming-historian-5 ([zip sync][])

   [list comprehension]: http://docs.python.org/tutorial/datastructures.html#list-comprehensions
   [computer scientists at Glasgow]: http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words
   [Regular Expressions]: http://www.diveintopython.net/regular_expressions/index.html
-  [zip]: ../assets/programming-historian3.zip
+  [zip]: ../assets/python-lessons4.zip
+  [zip sync]: ../assets/python-lessons5.zip